joshbruce/content-joshbruce.com/content/web-development/modern-web-development/content.md

 2. `http://www.yourdomain.com/about.html`
 3. `http://www.yourdomain.com/contact.html`

 At least the domains were human-friendly and not straight [.IP](internet protocol) addresses.
-There are only two human-friendly parts of those routes: the domain and the file name (without the extension — everything else is to help the computer understand what you’re trying to do.
+There are only two human-friendly parts of those routes: the domain and the file name (without the file extension—everything else is to help the computer understand what you’re trying to do.

-I’m not an historian beyond my own life, so, this isn’t meant as a literal retelling of the history of the Internet and I recognize that there’s a big difference between something starting and my awareness of it.
+I’m not an historian beyond my own life, so, this isn’t meant as a literal retelling of the history of the Internet and I recognize that there’s a big difference between when something starting and when I became aware of it.

 Three things seemed to happen; in no particular order.

 First, dynamic languages and template engines: [.PHP](PHP: Hypertext Preprocessor), [.ASP](Active Service Pages), and so on.
 We called it dynamic because you didn’t need to change the [.HTML](hypertext markup language) file to change the content.
 We also needed to tell the server, "Hey, this isn't HTML!"
 So, you started seeing routes like the following: `http://www.yourdomain.com/about.php`, which sucked because, if you didn't know the underlying technology, you didn't get to see the site.

 Second, more sites started taking advantage of the default or fallback file option.
 Name a file `index` and put it in a folder.
 If the request received doesn’t have a file name and extension, the `index` file is used.
 This led to the creation of deeper folder hierarchies, each with one file in them.
 So, instead of a folder with four files, we had three or four folders with one file each, resulting in the following routes: